twoesplease/poncho/README.md

 [this resource](https://golang.org/doc/install) can help out.

 ### Dependencies ###
 Poncho relies on a few dependencies that you'll also need to have installed on your computer to run properly.
-For each of the github links under the
-`import` statement in `poncho.go`, run the command `go get` + `the github url` to install that dependency on your computer.
-You'll need to be inside of the directory you've cloned this repo to in order to do os.
+This project uses the `dep` library to help with managing those.
+To install those dependencies on your machine, [install dep](https://golang.github.io/dep/docs/installation.html) and then run the `dep ensure` command inside the directory where the app lives.

 ## Use ##
 Once you've cloned Poncho and run `go get` for its dependencies, you can use the command `go run poncho.go` to start it up.
 The app will then tell you what to do.